chrisrzhou/surveyless/README.md

 ## TODO

-- work on tooltip, page spinner
-- local storage and hydrate state and reset browser cache
 - Write out README and survey/questions/QUESTION.md content
 - build out /docs folder
 - netlify-functions to submit response (figure out generating uuids and simple auth with JWT)
-- fix bug where we can't use Link/Blockquote for react-markdown renderer
 - theme editor
 - results page
 - more animations